carpentries/instructor-training/episodes/05-memory.md

 ## Guided Practice at Work

-How do we implement guided practice, lessening the burden of extraneous cognitive load and allow people to focus on what's important?
+How do we implement guided practice, lessening the burden of extraneous cognitive load and allow people to focus on what is important?
 There are many different types of exercises that implement this guided practice; some are listed in this [blog post by Greg Wilson][GW-exercise-post], including Parson's Problems and labelling diagrams.